tkchafin/resistnet/README.md

 # Riverscape Genetics
-A collection of software tools for examining patterns of genetic differentiation in riverscapes
+A collection of software tools for examining patterns of genetic differentiation in riverscapes.
+Note that the contents of this directory are a work in progress.

 ### Table of Contents:
 1. [Installation](#installation)